appinho/SARosPerceptionKitti/README.md

 So, without assigning any of the abovementioned parameters the scenario 0060 from the demo above is replayed at 25% speed with a 3 second delay so RViz has enough time to boot up.

-### To Do

-* Upload more scenarios
-* Make Youtube video to walk through repo
-* Make smaller gifs
-* Double check transformation from camera 02 to velo
-* Improve evaluation

 ### Area for Improvements

-* Unique solution for setting the home directory path
+* Friendly solution to not hard code home directory path
 * Find a way to run multiple scenarios in one shot
 * Improving the Object Detection:
      * Object's shape (especially for cars) is incorporated